 is sufficient and is installed by default on Raspberry Pi OS.
 For a better experience, you can use VSCode with the "Remote - SSH" and "Python" extensions installed.

 Due to the power requirements of the Notecard, some Raspberry Pi 2 and 3 models include a current-limiting fuse that will power-cycle the device when the Notecard's modem is on and transmitting.
-To avoid these issues, we recommend using only Raspberry Pi 4 devices with the Notecard and a Notecarrier.
+To avoid these issues, we recommend using only Raspberry Pi 4 or 5 devices with the Notecard and a Notecarrier.

-- Plug the Notecarrier-Pi into the 40-pin GPIO header of your Raspberry Pi.
+- Plug the Notecarrier Pi into the 40-pin GPIO header of your Raspberry Pi.

 And you're done!